Modular resurgent structures: Introduction

-We show that a global network of exact relations connects the complete resurgent structures of pairs of modular resurgent series, which is built upon the analytic properties of the $L$-functions whose coefficients are the Stokes constants, as illustrated in the diagram in Eq.~\eqref{diag:resurgence-L funct}.
-Guided by a diverse and conspicuous set of examples that provide supporting evidence, we propose in Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular2} that those $q$-series whose perturbative series is modular resurgent are holomorphic quantum modular forms and are reconstructed by the median resummation of their asymptotic expansions.
-Beyond the complete, original example of the spectral trace of local $\IP^2$ of~\cite{Rella22, FR1phys}, which is briefly discussed in Section~\ref{sec:example-P2}, our statements are proven in Theorems~\ref{thm:lewis-Zagier_median} and~\ref{thm:lewis-Zagier_QM} for a large class of modular resurgent series originating from the theory of Maass cusp forms.
-Finally, we build in Theorem~\ref{thm:modular} another class of supporting examples built from cusp forms.
-More generally, evidence of our conjectures comes from studying the quantum invariants of knots and 3-manifolds, combinatorics, and topological strings on toric CY threefolds.
+Guided by a diverse set of examples that provide supporting evidence, we propose that certain $q$-series whose asymptotic expansion has a modular resurgent structure are holomorphic quantum modular forms and can be reconstructed via median resummation. \begin{conjecture*}[Conj.~\ref{conj:quantum_modular1}] Let $\frakg\colon\IH\to\IC$ be a $q$-series where $q=\re^{2 \pi \ri y}$.
+If its Mellin transform is an $L$-function and its asymptotic expansion $\tfrakg(y)$ as $y\to 0$ with $\Im(y)>0$ has a modular resurgent structure, then the \emph{median resummation} of $\tfrakg(y)$ reconstructs the original function $\frakg(y)$, that is, \be \mathcal{S}_\theta^{\mathrm{med}}[\tfrakg](y)=\frakg(y) \, , \quad y\in\IH \cap \{\Re ( \re^{-\ri\theta} y)>0\} \, , \ee where $\theta$ is the argument of the singularities in the Borel plane. \end{conjecture*} \begin{conjecture*}[Conj.~\ref{conj:quantum_modular2}] Let $\frakg\colon\IH\to\IC$ be a $q$-series where $q=\re^{2 \pi \ri y}$.
+If its asymptotic expansion $\tfrakg(y)$ as $y\to 0$ with $\Im(y)>0$ has a modular resurgent structure, then the function $\frakg(y)$ is a \emph{holomorphic quantum modular form} for a subgroup $\Gamma\subseteq\mathsf{SL}_2(\mathbb{Z})$. \end{conjecture*} Beyond the original example of the spectral trace of local $\IP^2$ of~\cite{Rella22, FR1phys}, which provided a blueprint for this work and is revisited in Section~\ref{sec:example-P2}, our conjectural statements are proven in Theorems~\ref{thm:lewis-Zagier_QM} and~\ref{thm:lewis-Zagier_median} for a large class of examples originating from the theory of Maass cusp forms.
+In particular, due to Maass~\cite{Maass}, it is well-known that a Maass cusp form can be equivalently described in terms of a suitable pair of $L$-functions.
+Appealing to results of~\cite{lewis-Zagier--period}, we show that these pairs of $L$-functions naturally give rise to MRSs when the spectral parameter of the Maass cusp form is $1/2$.
+Finally, we prove in Theorem~\ref{thm:modular} that MRSs occur in the asymptotic expansion of holomorphic functions that are built from general cusp forms at the cost of breaking modular invariance.
+These holomorphic functions are not in the form of $q$-series and yet are shown to verify the same summability and quantum modular properties.
+We expect further examples of MRSs and evidence of our conjectures to come from the study of quantum invariants of knots and 3-manifolds, combinatorics, and topological strings on (toric) CY threefolds.